Introduction: Everest Base Camp Trekking with Helicopter Return-11 Days

 The monsoon season in Nepal lasts from June to August, and the region is prone to severe rainfall and thunderstorms.
 The trails may be muddy and slippery, and there is a greater risk of landslides.
 The trails may be less busy because it is considered the off-season for trekking.
 However, the weather can be unpredictable, and the routes may be in poor shape, making the walk more difficult.

-The Trek to Everest Base Camp is a challenging yet rewarding adventure that requires a detailed plan.
+The trek to Everest Base Camp is a challenging yet rewarding adventure that requires a detailed plan.
 You can prepare for the trek by doing the following things:

-- Get in Shape: The trek to the Everest Base Camp entails trekking for several hours each day and climbing across steep terrain, so physical fitness is required.
+- Get in Shape: The trek to Everest Base Camp entails trekking for several hours each day and climbing across steep terrain, so physical fitness is required.
 Begin a training program that involves both cardiovascular (running or cycling) and strength training (such as squats and lunges).

-- Acclimatize: The Everest Base Camp is located at an elevation of around 5,380 meters/17,600 feet, which is far higher than most people are accustomed to.
+- Acclimatize: The Everest Base Camp is located at an elevation of around 5,380 meters (17,600 feet), which is far higher than most people are accustomed to.
 Allowing your body time to acclimate to the high altitude can help reduce the risk of altitude sickness.
 Before beginning the trek, consider spending a few days in Kathmandu (1,400 meters/4,600 feet) or Lukla (2,800 meters/9,200 feet).

 - Pack wisely: The weather in the Himalayas may be inconsistent, with temperatures varying from pleasant during the day to bitterly cold at night.
 Bring layers of clothing that you can easily add and remove, as well as a warm cap, gloves, and a sturdy pair of hiking boots.